Kreolwolf1/factory-nodejs/lib/auth/readme.md

 {{tip "To use the above code on your local machine, you have to explicitly provide the UAA URL as opposed to a Cloud Foundry environment where it can be taken from the environment variable." type="info"}}

 2\.
-Create a new instance of the `auth` object using the `Authentication` constructor and wire it up with your application:
+Create a new instance of the `auth` object using the `Authentication` constructor and wire it up to your application:

 ```js
 var Authentication = require('krot').auth.Authentication;